wp-plugins/am-events/readme.txt

 If you think something critical is missing, feel free to send me a request.
 I'm using this on some of my client's sites so I'll certainly be improving/fixing it for upcoming WordPress versions.

-The plugin is available in the following languages (A pot-file for additional translations is included):
+The plugin is available in the following languages (pot-file included for additional translations):

-* english
+* English
-* french
+* French
-* norwegian
+* Norwegian
-* finnish
+* Finnish

 == Installation ==